Stephen Hagiochristophorites: Life

 Stephen Hagiochristophorites was of humble origin.
 The archbishop Eustathius of Thessalonica records that his father was a tax-collector.
 In the second half of the reign of Manuel I Komnenos (r.
 1143–1180), Hagiochristophorites tried to attach himself to the imperial court, but was confronted by the ridicule and hostility of the aristocracy.
 Indeed, according to Eustathius, when he attempted to seduce an aristocratic lady and take her to wife to advance his own position, he was publicly flogged and had his nose cut off.
 Nevertheless, his determination was rewarded, and he was able to climb the administrative hierarchy, finally culminating in the office of administrator of the army, which he apparently received from Manuel I himself and held during the short reign of his son, Alexios II Komnenos (r.
 1180–1183).

 Andronikos I Komnenos seized power in 1182, nominally as co-emperor with Alexios II.
 Hagiochristophorites retained his post, and rapidly established himself as the new emperor's most trusted and powerful minister.
 In September or October 1183 Andronikos dispatched Hagiochristophorites, assisted by Constantine Tripsychos and Theodore Dadibrenos, to murder Alexios II.
 The young emperor was strangled with a bowstring, and Andronikos rewarded Hagiochristophorites with the rank of pansebastos sebastos and the post of logothetes tou dromou.

-By September 1185, discontent in Constantinople was seething against Andronikos' regime: popular rumour said that a celebrated image of Saint Paul was shedding tears, and even a court soothsayer, Skleros Seth, had foretold that the name of Andronikos' successor would start with an "I".
-Andronikos and his followers took this to mean the young aristocrat Isaac Angelos, and on 11 September, they struck: while the emperor retired to a palace on the Asian suburbs of the city, Hagiochristophorites and his attendants went to Isaac Angelos' house near the Peribleptos Monastery.
-Isaac at first panicked but then resolved to go down fighting, and, wielding a sword and riding his horse, charged his assailants.
-Faced with this unexpected attack, Hagiochristophorites turned to flee, but Isaac struck him a fatal blow on the head.
-After wounding the attendants and forcing them to flee, Isaac galloped down the Mese thoroughfare on horseback to the Hagia Sophia, shouting to the populace of his deed.
-Thus driven to an act of open sedition, and with the populace rallying behind him, on the next day Isaac was crowned emperor by the Patriarch Basil Kamateros, while Andronikos fled and was captured and executed a few days later.
+By September 1185, discontent in Constantinople was seething against Andronikos's regime: popular rumour said that a celebrated image of Saint Paul was shedding tears, and court soothsayer Skleros Seth foretold that the name of Andronikos's successor would start with an "I".
+Andronikos and his followers took this to mean the young aristocrat Isaac Angelos, and on 11 September, they struck: while the emperor retired to a palace on the Asian suburbs of the city, Hagiochristophorites and his attendants went to Isaac Angelos's house near the Peribleptos Monastery.
+Angelos at first panicked but then resolved to go down fighting, and, wielding a sword and riding his horse, charged his assailants.
+Faced with this unexpected attack, Hagiochristophorites turned to flee, but Angelos struck Hagiochristophorites a fatal blow on the head.
+After wounding the attendants and forcing them to flee, Angelos galloped down the Mese thoroughfare on horseback to the Hagia Sophia, shouting to the populace of his deed.
+Thus driven to an act of open sedition, and with the populace rallying behind him, on the next day Angelos was crowned emperor by the Patriarch Basil Kamateros, while Andronikos fled and was captured and executed a few days later.